-If your doctor confirms it’s cellulitis, you’ll need a round of antibiotics to kill the bacteria.
+If your doctor confirms the infection is cellulitis, you’ll probably be prescribed antibiotics to kill the bacteria.
 The most common bacteria causing cellulitis are strep (streptococcus) and staph (staphylococcus).

 - Apply an over-the-counter hydrocortisone cream to help reduce the swelling and itching.
-(This can be followed with calamine lotion, which contains a mild topical anesthetic that may ease the discomfort.
+(This can be followed by calamine lotion, which contains a mild topical anesthetic that may ease the discomfort.)

 Your healthcare provider may also recommend using an oral antihistamine (such as Benadryl®), as they’re more effective at providing relief than topical creams.